univention/univention-corporate-server/doc/manual/software/updates.rst

 The UMC module :guilabel:`Software update` allows the installation of release updates and errata updates.

-:numref:`software-umcupdate` shows the overview page of the module.
+:numref:`software-umc-update` shows the overview page of the module.
 The currently installed version is displayed under :guilabel:`Release updates`.

-.. _software-umcupdate:
+.. _software-umc-update:

 .. figure:: /images/software_onlineupdate.*
    :alt: Updating a UCS system via UMC module 'Software update'